diffix/reference/docs/multi-level-aggregation.md

   across multiple entities, particularly if this information must be kept in a form that allows subsequent flattening

-## Intermediate outlier flattening
+## Intermediate extreme value flattening

-Experiments show that repeated aggregation (aggregation of aggregates without any form for anonymization or outlier flattening) tend to produce values collapsing down to 1 after ~4 rounds of aggregation.
+Experiments show that repeated aggregation (aggregation of aggregates without any form for anonymization or extreme value flattening) tend to produce values collapsing down to 1 after ~4 rounds of aggregation.
 After 2 rounds of aggregation the difference between the largest and smallest value reported does not generally exceed 2.
-These results have held true irrespective of if the dataset includes extreme outliers or not and show that the aggregate values themselves quickly become harmless.
+These results have held true irrespective of if the dataset includes extreme values or not and show that the aggregate values themselves quickly become harmless.
 When in the twilight zone before an aggregate fully collapses
-(around two nested aggregates) an analyst might be able to tell the difference between two results, one containing an outlier and one without the outlier, but is likely not able to determine which is which due to the noise we add during anonymization being of a similar magnitude.
+(around two nested aggregates) an analyst might be able to tell the difference between two results, one containing an extreme value and one without the extreme value, but is likely not able to determine which is which due to the noise we add during anonymization being of a similar magnitude.
 Intermediate aggregate values can pose a risk in other ways, for example when used as join conditions.
-If a join is made that uses the value of a row in a nested query that is an outlier, then this might in turn influence what other rows are included in the final result, thereby produce a visible effect that can, potentially, be controlled.
-This effect, like any other aggregate would vanish as a result of repeated aggregation, but shows that it is not sufficient to only perform outlier flattening at the very end.
+If a join is made that uses the value of a row in a nested query that is an extreme value, then this might in turn influence what other rows are included in the final result, thereby produce a visible effect that can, potentially, be controlled.
+This effect, like any other aggregate would vanish as a result of repeated aggregation, but shows that it is not sufficient to only perform extreme value flattening at the very end.
-Performing intermediate outlier flattening has the added benefit that we no longer need to carry forward any information about how much each entity has contributed to an aggregate.
+Performing intermediate extreme value flattening has the added benefit that we no longer need to carry forward any information about how much each entity has contributed to an aggregate.
 As the aggregate is mostly safe, it is sufficient to know which AIDs were involved.

-## Outliers and top values
+## Extreme and top values

-When aggregating we flatten outliers and replace their values with those of a representative top-group average.
+When aggregating we flatten extreme values and replace their values with those of a representative top-group average.

-The process for suppressing outliers is done separately for each AID set type.
+The process for suppressing extreme values is done separately for each AID set type.
 That is to say for a dataset with AID sets `[email-1; email-2; company]` the process is repeated three times, even though there are only two kinds of AIDs.
 For each AID set type we calculate the absolute distortion.
 For our final aggregate we choose, and use, the largest of the available distortions.